BDC Hamburger Icon

 State severance pay laws

-Starting in 2020, New Jersey became the first U.S. state to require certain businesses to provide severance pay – primarily in the instance of plant relocation, plant shuttering or mass layoffs affecting 50 or more employees.
+New Jersey is the only U.S. state to require certain businesses to provide severance pay, primarily in the instance of plant relocation, plant shuttering or mass layoffs affecting 50 or more employees.
 The Garden State mandates that employers that give terminated employees at least 90 days’ notice must pay one week of severance per year of service, while those that fail to give advance notice must provide another four weeks of severance pay.
 However, New Jersey is a bit of a unique situation compared to other states.

 “Generally speaking, private sector employers are not beholden to any requirements around severance under federal and state law,” Balian said.